Global19-atlassian-net/iODKbook2/AlgLin/source/operations_on_matrices_permutations.rst

 every permutation matrix is a product of elementary matrices of the first type (corresponding to transpositions of matrix rows).

-Another property of permutation matrices is asserted by the following
+Another property of permutation matrices is stated by the following

 .. admonition:: Proposition 5. :math:`\,`